Dregdael/EmpathyClassification_ECPC/README.md

 To use the code in this repository it is necessary to:

+1. Setup a virtual conda environment using the environment.yml file.
-1. Train the intent classifier in '/classifiers/empathetic_intent' by running train.py
+2. Train the intent classifier by running '/classifiers/empathetic_intent/train.py' This classifier gives a probability distribution that the response contains one of 8 empathetic intent categories, or a neutral class.
-2. Train the EPITOME classifier by running 'classifiers/EPITOME/train.py'
+3. Train the EPITOME classifier by running 'classifiers/EPITOME/train.py' This classifier marks whether there are certain communication mechanisms in the utterances.
+These mechanisms are related to empathy.
-3. Select the database to use in database_processing.py
-4. Process the database by running database_processing.py
-5. Train the model by running train_classifier.py
-6. Test the model by running test_classifier.py
-7. Get the results, patterns, model, and predictions from the database processed folder and move them to the experiments folder to a new folder called 'outputs'

-To do:

-1. Streamline the experiment process.
-2. Train new emotion classifier with less labels.
-3. Modify PBC4cip implementation to accelerate training.
+4. Use the experiment_managet.py file to select which features for the database, which database you want to use, and the classification algorithm's properties.
+This file must be used to obtain a trained model.
+5. Use the jupyter notebook demo to carry out empathy classification in a scenario of your choosing.
+It is necessary to specify the location of your trained model.